 Drinking water shall be protected in accordance with the Clean Water Act and MVCA Sourcewater Protection Plan.
-Wellhead Protection Areas, Highly Vulnerable Areas and Significant Groundwater Recharge Areas are identified in this plan in Appendices 11, 12, 13 and will be protected through zoning.
+Wellhead Protection Areas, Highly Vulnerable Areas and Significant Groundwater Recharge Areas are identified in this plan in Appendices 11, 12, 13.
 Land uses in these areas with a potential risk to impact water quality or quantity may be restricted, prohibited and/ or subject to further approval in accordance with provincial regulations.